logo

 Additionally, you can watch the video guide here:

 Let us say we have a SharePoint list item that contains rich text.
-The point is to migrate all the rich text data to a Word template and also keep all the formatting.
+The goal is to move rich text into a Word template while preserving formatting.

 We add a special placeholder that will process the rich text HTML data and apply it to the Word template along with all formatting.
 This is how it looks in the DOCX template: